nikomatsakis/rfcs/text/0000-contingency-plan.md

 **This RFC proposes limiting breaking changes to changes with soundness implications**: this includes both bug fixes in the compiler itself, as well as changes to the type system or RFCs that are necessary to close flaws uncovered later.

-The *detailed description* describes the steps to take when considering such a change.
+However, simply landing all breaking changes immediately could be very disruptive to the ecosystem.
+Therefore, **the RFC also proposes specific measures to mitigate the impact of breaking changes**, and some criteria when those measures might be appropriate.

-However, there are other kinds of changes that we may want to make which feel like they *ought* to be possible, but which are in fact breaking changes.
+Furthermore, there are other kinds of changes that we may want to make which feel like they *ought* to be possible, but which are in fact breaking changes.
 The simplest example is adding a new keyword to the language -- despite being a purely additive change, a new keyword can